 Therapeutic Massage is a combination of modalities used for desired health and wellness outcome for the mind, body and spirit.
 Treatment may also include aromatherapy and stretches as needed.

-Modalities that MAY be used in combination for treatment:
+Modalities that MAY be used in a combination for treatment:

 Swedish Massage is a very relaxing and therapeutic style of bodywork.
 It combines oils or lotion with an array of strokes such as rolling, kneading, and percussion to help the body improve its circulation.
 The benefits of this type of bodywork are wide-ranging and include relief from aches and pains, decreased stress levels in the body, enhanced mental clarity, improved appearance, and greater flexibility.

 Neuromuscular therapy is a system of massage techniques that were developed in the 1930's by Dr. Stanley Lief in England.
 It uses a holistic approach towards healing, emphasizing and stimulating the body's natural ability to heal itself.
 Neuromuscular therapy also enhances the function of joints and muscles, and accelerates the overall healing process by facilitating the release of endorphins.